icebreakerone/ib1-technical-docs/docs/scheme_catalog_requirements.md

 # Scheme Catalog Requirements

 A Scheme-conforming data source meets a common standard across a Scheme, where all Data Providers provide the same APIs, formats and meaning of data.
-A Scheme Catalog Requirements Document specifies the metadata that a DCAT Catalog entry must contain for it to be Scheme-conforming, and while roles may publish a conforming data source.
+A Scheme Catalog Requirements Document specifies the metadata that a DCAT Catalog entry must contain for it to be Scheme-conforming, and which roles may publish a conforming data source.

-It is an RDF document published by the Registry.
+It is an RDF document published in the Registry.

 ## Example